AznBlusuazn/LootSim/README.txt

 - added settings.cfg for retaining username login (encrypted)
 - added check if login information in save data is accurate or not
 - added user panel for viewing user information and inventory
+- added ai table to cloud db for ai marketplace actions
+- created share class for share subs and functions
+- added item sale form
+- added ability to post items for sale on marketplace

 =============================================